macsecurity/laptop/README.md

 **Note that this free script does not include support.
 I am working on a premium version of the script that will automatically handle all the common errors that have been reported over the years.**

-**The premium script is almost ready, and if you need help right away, you can help me test it by [booking a $10 session with me](https://savvycal.com/monfresh/dev-setup).**
+**The premium script is almost ready, and if you need help right away, you can help me test it by [booking a $10 session with me](https://savvycal.com/monfresh/dev-setup).
+This will give you lifetime access to the premium script.**

 ## How to tell if the script worked